 Table of Contents

 Quick facts about Nashik

-So, what are the things to do in Nashik for a non religious person with no interest in vineyards?
+So, what are the things to do in Nashik for an inquisitive traveler?

 Walk around Ramkund

 Ramkund is the most bustling area of Panchavati (Pancham Vat stands for five banyan trees), where Rama with Sita and Lakshmana are believed to take shelter.
 The place is dotted with temples of significant architectural value, and I spent a lovely couple of hours walking around.
 I can’t say I was in harmony with the place though – there were so many people around who obviously came with a completely different purpose.

 Visit Kalaram Temple

 Constructed by Sardar Odhekar of Peshwa in the end of the 18th century, Kalaram Temple is one of the most artistic monuments of the region.
 As the name suggests (Kala Ram stands for Black Rama), the temple is dedicated to the lord Rama and is built entirely of black stone.
 Photography is prohibited in the closed territory around the temple, but I took a few sneaky pictures, shame on me 🙂 We were taken to this temple by a rickshaw driver who accidentally overheard our conversation and offered to help us around the city.
 Next he took us to some other places like Sita Gumpha – a place where Sita was hiding from demon Ravana, but they would be particularly interesting only for a person who is actually on the Ramayana trail.